TheAlphaSchoolSystemPTYLTD/api-introduction/README.md

 * **Protocol**

-	The protocol is defined in the TASS API Setup in tass.web.
+	The protocol is defined in the TASS API Setup in TASS.web.
 This can be set to allow HTTP or HTTPS requests.
 It can also be set to restrict requests to HTTPS only.

 * **Domain**

-	The domain of the tass.web server you wish to make the request to.
+	The domain of the TASS.web server you wish to make the request to.

 * **Method**